#PhilsQuestions: You ask, we answer on Harper, Hoskins, relief for bullpen and more

 The Phillies do need a solid anchor atop their rotation if they hope to be a contending team in the coming years.
 But I still tend to believe they’ll send Hellickson to an actual 2017 contender in the coming months, simply because it’ll be a seller’s market and they should do quite well in such a trade.

-When they’re ready to contend (2020?) they can go get a younger version of Hellickson (since he’d be 32-33 by then).
-I’m not sure giving him another $15-18 million in 2018 and 2019, when you probably are not going to contend, is the best allocation of your resources.
+When they’re ready to contend (2019-20?) they can go get a younger version of Hellickson (since he’d be 32-33 by then).
+I’m not sure giving him another $15-18 million in 2018 and 2019, when you still not be ready to contend, is the best allocation of your resources.

 @danmaal (Dan May) asks: Will the Phillies be sellers or buyers this trade deadline or maybe a combination of both? #PhilsQuestions